-The LOI deadline for the next application cycle will be in July 2018.
+The LOI deadline for this application cycle is July 2, 2018.

 Application cycles will occur on a quarterly basis: Spring (LOI due in April), Summer (LOI due in July), Fall (LOI due in October), Winter (LOI due in January)